ChangeWindows/Content/xbox/14393/updates.md

 - Fixes an issue that could cause soem blank tiles to remain after removing an Universal App
 - Fixes an issue that could cause Universal Apps to fail to launch
 - Fixes Universal App tiles appearing as 0% installed on the Home dashboard

+## Xbox One August Update build 14393.1023
+_Released on 31 July 2016_

+### Fixed issues
+- Fixes an issue that made the Skyrock app unusable after updating

+## Xbox One August Update build 14393.1025
+_Released on 1 August 2016_

+### And further
+- General fixes and improvements